-The Gold Delta SkyMiles Amex offers 40,000 bonus SkyMiles after spending $1,000 within the first three months.
-Personally, I value SkyMiles at 1.1 cents each, so that bonus is worth ~$440, which is nice.
+The Gold Delta SkyMiles Amex has a welcome offer of 40,000 bonus miles after you spend $2,000 in purchases on your new Card in your first 6 months.
+I value SkyMiles at 1.1 cents each, so that bonus is worth ~$440.

 The welcome bonus on the card is “once in a lifetime,” so it’s not available to you if you currently have the card, or if you’ve had the card in the past.
 However, note that you can get each “flavor” of the Delta Amex card, so you are eligible for this card if you’ve had the Platinum or Reserve, or if you’ve had any of the business versions.
 You can read more about Amex’s general application restrictions here.

 The Gold Delta SkyMiles American Express Card has a $0 introductory annual fee for the first year, then $99.
 (Rates & Fees).
 This is a great opportunity to try the card before you have to “buy” it.
 You can add additional users to the card at no extra cost.

 Earning Miles With Gold Delta Amex Card

 - 2x SkyMiles for purchases directly with Delta, including for flights, Delta Sky Club memberships, seat upgrades, and more

 While it’s nice that the card has some bonus categories, I don’t find the bonuses to be particularly compelling.
 There are still better cards out there for airfare purchases, restaurant purchases, and grocery store purchases.